CE-Programming/toolchain/examples/fileioc/factorize_ans/readme.md

 ### Factorize Ans Demo

-Computes the factors of a input number in Ans, and stores the result in Ans.
+Computes the prime factors of the input number in Ans.
+Result stored as a List in Ans.

 ---